argoproj/argo-workflows/README.md

 * Argo is cloud agnostic.
 Today we support AWS and GKE (alpha) with additional platforms coming soon.
 * With Argo, you don’t need to install or learn other tools such as Jenkins, Chef, Cloud Formation...

-## History
-VMs were a big improvement over physical servers when it came to dynamically provisioning and running applications.
-We found however, that VMs are too clunky and heavyweight for complex automation tasks and orchestrating distributed applications.
-When we started using containers for the first time, we were very excited by the potential of this lightweight and portable virtualization technology.
-We started creating a container-native platform for developing and running applications.
-We started with Mesos because that was the most stable platform for running distributed applicaitons at the time.
-A year later, we noticed that the Kubernetes community was growing faster and making more progress than any other container orchestration platform.
-We quickly switched to Kubernetes and haven't look back since :-)

-As we worked more with Kubernetes, we discovered that it was lacking an integrated workflow engine for orchestrating jobs as well as deploying complex distributed applications.
-One typically had to integrate external workflow engines or scripting using kubectl.
-The result was cumbersome and not portable.
-This motivated us to create a container-native workflow engine for Kubernetes.
-We found along the way, that just a core workflow engine is not enough.
-You also need other services such as artifacts, load balancers etc. to enable the workflows to do useful work.
-We want to make Kubernetes THE platform for developing and deploying distributed applications.

 ## Main Features
 * Container-native workflows for Kubernetes.
   * Each step in the workflow is a container